A-lone-Contributer/General-Algorithms/README.md

 # General-Algorithms
-One stop for all the algorithms useful in Interview and Competitive programming.
+One stop to all the algorithms useful in Interview and Competitive programming.

 Pull requests warmly welcomed if you spot issues with any of my posts!